hsandt/pico-boots/README.md

 All your tests must be named following the convention: `{test_module_basename}_utest.lua`.
 This is important for test discovery using `scripts/test_scripts.sh`.

 Ex: module `helper.lua` must have test `helper_utest.lua`.

+In addition, they should all start by requiring `bustedhelper`:

+    require("engine/test/bustedhelper")

+This is important to benefit from the PICO-8 bridging API `pico8api.lua` (PICO-8-specific functions, including `api.print`) as well as a few other helpers.

 There is no enforcement on test location, although we recommend to have tests in the same folder at their tested counterparts, as done in pico-boots and pico-boots demo.